Subscribe to these release notes.

 Version 1.10.0 - May 2015

-- The Google Places API for iOS is now included in the SDK framework, so you can connect people to places in your iOS apps.
-If you want to use the Google Places API for iOS in your project, please refer to the getting started guide.
+- The Places SDK for iOS is now included in the SDK framework, so you can connect people to places in your iOS apps.
+If you want to use the Places SDK for iOS in your project, please refer to the getting started guide.